MT-Chuyen/Multiscale-Vision-Mamba-Unet-for-Tumor-Segmentation-on-Breast-Ultrasound-Images/README.md

 # Multiscale-Vision-Mamba-Unet-for-Tumor-Segmentation-on-Breast-Ultrasound-Images

-I. Project Goals
+## Project Goals

-Problem Statement:
+**Problem Statement:

-Difficulty in accurately segmenting breast tumors in ultrasound images due to variability in shape and size.
+*   Difficulty in accurately segmenting breast tumors in ultrasound images due to variability in shape and size.

-Existing segmentation methods struggle with diverse tumor characteristics.
+*   Existing segmentation methods struggle with diverse tumor characteristics.

-Importance:
+**Importance:

-Early breast cancer detection improves recovery rates.
+*   Early breast cancer detection improves recovery rates.

-Accurate ultrasound tumor segmentation is crucial for reliable diagnosis.
+*   Accurate ultrasound tumor segmentation is crucial for reliable diagnosis.

-Specific Objectives:
+**Specific Objectives:

-To develop an enhanced segmentation model, "Inception Vision Mamba U-Net (InViM-UNet)," specifically designed to address the challenges of segmenting breast tumors in ultrasound images with varied shapes and sizes.
+*   To develop an enhanced segmentation model, "Inception Vision Mamba U-Net (InViM-UNet)," specifically designed to address the challenges of segmenting breast tumors in ultrasound images with varied shapes and sizes.

-To integrate the Inception Module into the Vision Mamba U-Net architecture to capture multi-scale features effectively.
+*   To integrate the Inception Module into the Vision Mamba U-Net architecture to capture multi-scale features effectively.

-To outperform existing state-of-the-art models in breast tumor segmentation accuracy.
+*   To outperform existing state-of-the-art models in breast tumor segmentation accuracy.

-Target Audience:
+**Target Audience:

-Radiologists, oncologists, and medical professionals involved in breast cancer diagnosis and treatment.
+*   Radiologists, oncologists, and medical professionals involved in breast cancer diagnosis and treatment.

-II.
-Methodology
+## Methodology

-Architectural Components:
+**Architectural Components:

-Vision Mamba U-Net (ViM-UNet) architecture: A U-Net based model using Visual State Space (VSS) blocks and simple skip connections.
+*   Vision Mamba U-Net (ViM-UNet) architecture: A U-Net based model using Visual State Space (VSS) blocks and simple skip connections.

-Inception Module: Integrated immediately after the patch embedding layer to capture multi-scale features.
+*   Inception Module: Integrated immediately after the patch embedding layer to capture multi-scale features.

-Asymmetric convolutions: Employed in the Inception Module to enhance efficiency and reduce complexity.
+*   Asymmetric convolutions: Employed in the Inception Module to enhance efficiency and reduce complexity.

-Why were these methods chosen?
+**Why were these methods chosen?

-ViM-UNet: Provides good efficiency and leverages SSMs for long-range dependencies.
+*   ViM-UNet: Provides good efficiency and leverages SSMs for long-range dependencies.

-Inception Module: Effective at capturing information at different scales by employing parallel convolutional filters with varying kernel sizes within a single layer.
+*   Inception Module: Effective at capturing information at different scales by employing parallel convolutional filters with varying kernel sizes within a single layer.
 This is important for handling tumor diversity.

-Asymmetric Convolutions: Reduces computational complexity while maintaining multi-scale feature extraction.
+*   Asymmetric Convolutions: Reduces computational complexity while maintaining multi-scale feature extraction.

-Were there any modifications or improvements made?
+**Were there any modifications or improvements made?

-The Inception Module was strategically placed immediately after the patch embedding layer, rather than within the network like in other architectures.
+*   The Inception Module was strategically placed immediately after the patch embedding layer, rather than within the network like in other architectures.

-The standard Inception module was modified to incorporate asymmetric convolutions for enhanced efficiency.
+*   The standard Inception module was modified to incorporate asymmetric convolutions for enhanced efficiency.

-Dataset:
+**Dataset:

-Utilized the Breast Ultrasound Dataset.
+*   Utilized the Breast Ultrasound Dataset.

-Contains images with annotation, having undergone image process (e.g remove boundaries, conversion from DICOM to PNG format...)
+*   Contains images with annotation, having undergone image process (e.g remove boundaries, conversion from DICOM to PNG format...)

-Training & Evaluation Procedure:
+*   Training & Evaluation Procedure:

-Model Training using Ultrasound Dataset, focusing on loss metrics and validation techniques.
+*   Model Training using Ultrasound Dataset, focusing on loss metrics and validation techniques.

-Comparison with baseline segmentation models to validate InViM-UNet improvement.
+*   Comparison with baseline segmentation models to validate InViM-UNet improvement.

-III.
-Results
+## Results

-Evaluation Metrics:
+**Evaluation Metrics:

-Dice Score (Similarity between predicted and ground truth segmentations).
+*   Dice Score (Similarity between predicted and ground truth segmentations).

-Precision (Accuracy of positive predictions).
+*   Precision (Accuracy of positive predictions).

-Recall (Ability to capture all positive cases).
+*   Recall (Ability to capture all positive cases).

-F1-Score (Harmonic mean of Precision and Recall).
+*   F1-Score (Harmonic mean of Precision and Recall).

-IoU (Intersection over Union) – (Overlap between predicted and ground truth segmentations).
+*   IoU (Intersection over Union) – (Overlap between predicted and ground truth segmentations).

-Key Performance Achieved:
+**Key Performance Achieved:

-InViM-UNet achieved the best overall performance with a Dice score of 0.7809, Precision of 0.9240, F1-Score of 0.7912, and IoU of 0.6889.
+*   InViM-UNet achieved the best overall performance with a Dice score of 0.7809, Precision of 0.9240, F1-Score of 0.7912, and IoU of 0.6889.

-Comparative Analysis:
+**Comparative Analysis:

-InViM-UNet significantly outperformed other models including ViM-UNet, UNet, MSVM-UNet, and ViT+UNet based on metrics like Dice score and IoU.
+*   InViM-UNet significantly outperformed other models including ViM-UNet, UNet, MSVM-UNet, and ViT+UNet based on metrics like Dice score and IoU.